 - The Nightmare Before Christmas by Tim Burton

 When I’m not reading, I will definitely be watching loads of Christmas films!
 My all-time favourites are: The Nightmare Before Christmas, Home Alone, The Polar Express and a recent favourite: Klaus.
 I watched the latter on Netflix yesterday and it honestly warmed my heart.
 I may have cried a little bit as well!!
 I also cannot wait to see Last Christmas and How the Grinch stole Christmas, which funnily enough is a nickname of mine even though I’ve never watched it!
-[I once spent Christmas day sulking and huffing after a trivial family squabble, and Grinch became one of my monikers!]
+[Story time: I once spent Christmas day sulking and huffing after a trivial family squabble, and Grinch became one of my monikers!]

 Other things that I’m looking forward to: